kechan/realestate-analytics/realestate_analytics/api/fastapi_endpoints_documentation.md

 **Query Parameters:**
 - `geog_id` (required): Geographic ID to filter by
 - `property_type` (optional): Property type to filter by.
 Use 'ALL' or leave empty for all property types combined.
+- `return_geojson` (optional): Set to 'true' to return data in GeoJSON format.
+Default is 'false'.

 **Example CURL request:**
 ```bash